History of radar: Japan

 One of Japan's best-known radio researchers in the 1920s–1930s era was Professor Hidetsugu Yagi.
-After graduate study in Germany, England, and America, Yagi joined Tohoku University, where his research centered on antennas and oscillators for high-frequency communications.
+After graduate study in Germany, England, and America, Yagi joined Tohoku University, where his research included developing the Yagi-Uda antenna, oscillators for high-frequency communications, and guiding Kinjiro Okabe in the development of the 12 centimeter split-anode magnetron.
 A summary of the radio research work at Tohoku University was contained in a 1928 seminal paper by Yagi.